Arhinze/demo-repo/README.md

 watch on youtube

-Currently still learning Git - Would get there soon
+Currently still learning Git - Would get there soon enough :))